jttkim/covid19/README.md

 ## Personal Warm-Up Project

-Idea: Map variation information to protein structures.
+The main purpose of this project is to get me started and somewhat familiarised with Covid-19 bioloty and resources.
+My idea is to map variation information to protein structures.
 Initially, get variation information from `variant_list.tsv` and use PDB files `pdb6lu7.ent` and `6vsb.pdb`.
-Code (thus far) in script `covidprotstruct`.

 ### Software